Resources for Parents

 - Name pictures and objects

-- Use simple phrases: turn page, all done
+- Use simple phrases: turn page, your turn, all done

 - Name body parts and clothing